iamcco/markdown-preview.nvim/README.md

 Answer: The default theme is based on your system preferences.
 There is a button hidden in the header to change the theme.
 Place your mouse over the header to reveal it.

-To change it, there is a hidden button on the header.
-To show it, just put your mouse on the header.

 ### About vim support

 Vim support is powered by [vim-node-rpc](https://github.com/neoclide/vim-node-rpc)